OJ/gobuster/README.md

    gobuster dns - Uses DNS subdomain enumeration mode

 USAGE:
-   gobuster dns [command options] [arguments...]
+   gobuster dns [command options]

 OPTIONS:
-   --domain value, --do value            The target domain --show-ips, -i                        Show IP addresses of found domains (default: false) --check-cname, -c                     Also check CNAME records (default: false) --timeout value, --to value           DNS resolver timeout (default: 1s) --wildcard, --wc                      Force continued operation when wildcard found (default: false) --no-fqdn, --nf                       Do not automatically add a trailing dot to the domain, so the resolver uses the DNS search domain (default: false)
+   --domain value, --do value            The target domain --check-cname, -c                     Also check CNAME records (default: false) --timeout value, --to value           DNS resolver timeout (default: 1s) --wildcard, --wc                      Force continued operation when wildcard found (default: false) --no-fqdn, --nf                       Do not automatically add a trailing dot to the domain, so the resolver uses the DNS search domain (default: false)
-   --resolver value                      Use custom DNS server (format server.com or server.com:port) --wordlist value, -w value            Path to the wordlist.
+   --resolver value                      Use custom DNS server (format server.com or server.com:port) --protocol value                      Use either 'udp' or 'tcp' as protocol on the custom resolver (default: "udp") --wordlist value, -w value            Path to the wordlist.
 Set to - to use STDIN.
    --delay value, -d value               Time each thread waits between requests (e.g. 1500ms) (default: 0s) --threads value, -t value             Number of concurrent threads (default: 10)